Things to see in Athens

 The National Archaeological Museum of Greece in Patision Street is one of the most important museums globally, concerning ancient artefacts.
 It features exhibits of all cultures that flourished in the Greek area and elsewhere in the world, from prehistory to the end of the Roman period.

 Within a short walking distance of the Candia Hotel in Athens city center, in the historical industrial plant of gas in Gazi, which was shut down in 1984.
 Today the old tanks, warehouses, industrial plants, chimneys etc have been turned into an artistic space that presents and hosts dozens of cultural events such as music, dance, cinema and theater.
 The surrounding area is well developed and plays an important part in the Athenian nightlife.
 The area is served by Kerameikos Station.

-The impressive Temple of Poseidon at Cape Sounion dates back to the 5th century BC and is built on a steep cliff at the southern tip of the Attica peninsula, offering fantastic views of the Aegean Sea.
+Venture out into the suburbs and you'll discover more things to see in Athens, such as the remarkably impressive Temple of Poseidon at Cape Sounion.
+It dates back to the 5th century BC and is built on a steep cliff at the southern tip of the Attica peninsula, offering fantastic views of the Aegean Sea.
 The Temple of Poseidon at Sounion is the ideal spot to admire the famous full moon of August.